We only part to meet again. At another time, maybe in another life or in another day.

 This past week I had to say goodbye to all my friends who live in the Western Hemisphere (as in South Africa, Brazil, Australia, and New Zealand).
 Why does it take a minute to say hello and forever to say goodbye?
 Life is like that, I guess.

 My oldie (Matilda) and other good friend (Dominique) left on Thursday for Australia.
 On Wednesday, Jerry and I got a note to leave during our free period and we hopped on a bus to go say goodbye to our oldie one last time before she left.
 We went shopping earlier in the week and we got her a crown (since she is the queen) and a picture frame with the 3 of us at a Rotary meeting.
 She seemed to like it.
 I also threw in my chocolate stash that I decided I don't need any longer taunting me - keep your fat jokes to yourself.
 It was so weird though saying goodbye to her.
 We don't know when we will meet again... and it will never be under the same circumstances as now...it is just bizarre to me.
 What is more bizarre is that I can't text them randomly asking them a question or asking if they want to hang out in Liege next week.
-Their numbers are still in my phone... but they just won't be responding to my texts.
+Their numbers a

 On Friday, Jerry and I (again) got a note of dismissal to go to Brussels to say goodbye to the rest of the exchange students leaving.
 There were about 15 kids all leaving on the same flight this past Friday and we went with a huge group of people to watch them cross through customs and wave one last time goodbye.
 I wasn't as close with anyone leaving on this flight... but it was still really emotional for me.
 I cried when I was watching everybody go through customs.
 I don't know why, but I think I was crying more for myself than for my rotary relatives leaving.
 Does that make me sound selfish?
 I saw how all their friends and families had come to see them off and how much they had impacted the people's life just through a few months.
 They were dragging their extra luggage that wouldn't fit in their bags, screaming English/Spanish/French across the airport as their last words of love, and crying to the point where their eyes were going to be bloodshot for the next few days but I thought it was beautiful (sorry, hippie I know).
 I was thinking about how I will be doing the same thing in 6 months and who will be crying at the airport over not knowing when they will see me next.
 It was just really powerful for me...
 I want somebody to have an impact on my life and I want to have an impact on somebody's life like that.
 Maybe I already have... maybe I will have more but just made me think about all the people I love and who love me.
 These next 6 months are going to go by really fast and now I really have to live them up... with no regrets and no looking back or forward.
 Just living and loving.